 Description

-In NGFW mode, two policies are available:
+In NGFW policy-based mode, two sets of policies are applied to all traffic:

-Security policies do not allow disabling the session offloading to NPU (hardware acceleration).
+Security policies do not allow disabling the session offloading to NPU (hardware acceleration):

-Disabling hardware acceleration is one of the recommended steps while troubleshooting various network connectivity issues.
-In order to perform this on a profile based firewall, it is important to track which SSL Inspection & Authentication policy this secure firewall policy is hitting.
-Usually for the users that are not that familiar with the policy based mode, the policies look like the picture below:
+To perform this on a profile-based firewall, it is important to track which SSL Inspection & Authentication policy this secure firewall policy is hitting.
+Usually, for users who are not that familiar with the policy-based mode, the policies look like the picture below:

 After the creation of this policy, edit in cli and "set auto-asic offload disable":